Wave Model of Light (Principles): Use reflection and refraction to take photos

 Now that you are an expert in reflection and refraction, you understand why Nicholas’ photo looked the way it did.
 Help him to get the optimal amount of light into his camera and capture that perfect picture!

-Screenshots of Wave Model of Light (Principles) Virtual Lab Simulation
+Explore Wave Model of Light (Principles): Use reflection and refraction to take photos Virtual Lab Simulation

 Engage students in science through interactive learning scenarios.
 Simulate experiments, train lab techniques, and teach theory through visual experiences that enhance long-term learning outcomes.